- Introduction

 Students will be given training on proper attribution and citation in their Legal Analysis, Research and Writing class.
 In addition, students will be responsible for learning and using rules on proper attribution and citation throughout law school.

 The School of Law reserves the right to use electronic means to detect and help prevent plagiarism.
-By submitting work product to law school personnel, students consent to have the work product submitted to plagiarism detection software such as Unicheck.
+By submitting work product to law school personnel, students consent to have the work product submitted to plagiarism detection software.
 This submission is solely for the purpose of detecting plagiarism.

-Reports of suspected violations of this policy will be forwarded to the senior assistant dean for student services according to the procedure below.
-Professors may, at their discretion, consult with students directly, but, if a professor concludes that an intentional or substantial violation has occurred, he or she must, at the conclusion of these conversations, report the suspected incident to the administration along with his or her findings and recommendations.
+Reports of suspected violations of this policy will be reported to the senior assistant dean for student services according to the procedure below.
+Professors may, at their discretion, consult with students directly, but, if a professor concludes that an intentional or substantial violation has occurred, he or she must, at the conclusion of these conversations, report the suspected incident to the senior assistant dean of student services along with his or her findings and recommendations.
 The determination of whether to classify the violation as intentional or substantial is within the professor’s discretion.
 If the professor is uncertain as to how to categorize a violation, he or she should consult with the senior assistant dean for student services.

 Once a report of suspected violation of this policy is made, the procedures detailed below will be followed.